Understanding the Differences Between Pipe Relining and Pipe Replacement

 Key Takeaways

-- Replacement of pipes is expensive and lengthy.
+- Replacement of pipes can be costly and lengthy.

-Here’s how it works:
+Here’s how it is done:

-- A technician cleans the pipeline with high-pressure water jetting or mechanical cleaning.
+- Technicians clean the pipeline by using high-pressure water jetting or mechanical cleaning.

 The advantages of Pipe Relining

-- Durability – The new lining made by pipe relining could last for up to 50 years!
+- Durability – The new lining made by pipe relining could last for 50 years!

-The cons of Pipe Relining
+Cons of Pipe Relining

 What is Pipe Replacement?